iconify/iconify-sketch/README.md

 -   Plugins for design tools, such as this plug-in for Sketch.
 -   [SVG framework](https://iconify.design/) to easily embed icons in HTML.
--   [React, Vue and Svelte components](https://docs.iconify.design/implementations/components/) for developers that prefer to use components instead of SVG framework.
+-   [React, Vue, Svelte and Ember icon components](https://docs.iconify.design/icon-components/components/) for developers that prefer to use framework native icon components instead of SVG framework.
 -   [Icon picker](http://github.com/iconify/icon-finder), allowing developers to add icon search functionality to applications, such as website builders.

 ## Installation